 java -jar dirsize.jar -x $HOME/usr-output.csv /usr

 /usr into a CSV file in my home directory

 I'm making this freely available in the hope that others may find this useful.
-Please let me know if you have any issues, thoughts or suggestions for enhancements by mailing firstname.lastname@example.org.
+Please let me know if you have any issues, please point it in the GitHub issues tool (accessed via the Developer Website link.)
+For thoughts or suggestions for enhancements please let me know by mailing: firstname.lastname@example.org.